-- (a) These Guidelines implement and interpret chapter 6.7 (commencing with section 50675) of part 2 of division 31, Health and Safety Code, which establishes the Multifamily Housing Program. - (b) These Guidelines establish terms, conditions and procedures for the award and disbursement of funds allocated awarded under to the Multifamily Housing Program-after 2/23/01.
+- (a) These Guidelines implement and interpret chapter 6.7 (commencing with section 50675) of part 2 of division 31, Health and Safety Code, which establishes the Multifamily Housing Program. - (b) These Guidelines establish terms, conditions and procedures for the award and disbursement of funds allocated to the Multifamily Housing Program.